 You will receive a notification in your USC email to enroll in your benefits through Workday.
 (In some cases, you may receive this notification before your start date.)
 Gather all enrollment information (birthdates, Social Security numbers, etc.) and log into Workday from the Employee Gateway to complete enrollment.

 You may wish to log into the Workday Help site to consult the user guides on benefits enrollment, and setting up direct deposit, to help you complete these processes.

+All employees must designate a beneficiary for Basic Life insurance and the USC Retirement Program.
 Employees often have questions about how to designate beneficiaries.
 Please contact the HR Service Center for help.